CrunchyData/postgres-operator/docs/content/guides/v4tov5.md

 To complete the upgrade process, your `PostgresCluster` custom resource **MUST** include the following:

 1\.
-An `volumes` data source that points to the PostgreSQL data, PostgreSQL WAL (if applicable) and pgBackRest repository PVCs identified in the `spec.dataSource.volumes` section.
+A `volumes` data source that points to the PostgreSQL data, PostgreSQL WAL (if applicable) and pgBackRest repository PVCs identified in the `spec.dataSource.volumes` section.

 For example, using the `hippo` cluster: